 “I have been in the car where my driver has been using their phone and I’ve even been on a school bus where my bus driver was using their phone while driving.”
 Peacock said

 “Being the person to speak up against a distracted driver takes courage.
 It may be scary to speak up, but that could potentially save my life and others who are on the road.”

-Peacock explained that it’s as simple as saying, “Hey, do you want me to navigate?” or, “why don’t I play music?”
+Peacock explained that it’s as simple as saying, “Hey, do you want me to navigate?” or, “Why don’t I play the music?”
 Peacock explained that this usually works, but if someone resists,”she asks directly: “I don’t feel comfortable when you use your phone while driving, do you mind putting your phone away?”

 She emphasized that there are different ways to phrase the message for different age groups, because this is not just a problem of any one generation.

 In particular, Peacock says she likes to give presentations to driver’s education classes.
-This focuses on teens who are just learning to drive and about to get their licenses helps with “stopping the habit before it begins,” Peacock said.
+This focuses on teens who are just learning to drive and about to get their licenses and helps with “stopping the habit before it begins,” Peacock said.

 The music video also helped Peacock gain opportunities to spread distracted driving prevention messages.
 Peacock continued to grow her platform for the cause she remains committed to today, and has worked with a variety of local and national organizations that work to end distracted driving.

 Working With the Casey Feldman Foundation and EndDD